Teal-Insights/ccdr-explorer-api/schema.md

         int id PK
         int document_id FK
         NodeType node_type
-        TagName tag_name nullable "The HTML tag name of the node if it is an element node" SectionType section_type nullable "The semantic section type of the node if it is a section element" int parent_id FK nullable "The ID of the parent node" int sequence_in_parent "The sequence number of the node within its parent" jsonb positional_data "[{page_pdf: int, page_logical: int, bbox: {x1: float, y1: float, x2: float, y2: float}}, ...]"
-"JSONB array of positional data for the PDF blocks that make up the node"
+        TagName tag_name "The HTML tag name of the node if it is an element node (nullable)" SectionType section_type "The semantic section type of the node if it is a section element (nullable)" int parent_id FK "The ID of the parent node (nullable)" int sequence_in_parent "The sequence number of the node within its parent" jsonb positional_data "JSONB array of positional data for the PDF blocks that make up the node" }
-    }

     %% Content Data (1:1 with content-bearing nodes) CONTENT_DATA {
         int id PK
         int node_id FK
-        text text_content nullable
-        string storage_url nullable
-        string description nullable
-        string caption nullable
+        text text_content "Text content of the node (nullable)" string storage_url "URL to stored content like images (nullable)" string description "AI-generated description for complex content (nullable)" string caption "Original caption text (nullable)"
         EmbeddingSource embedding_source
     }